AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

 ## Serialization

-Predefined settings from JS format can be serialized into XML format for the sake of convenient in future usage.
+Predefined settings from JS format can be serialized into XML format.
 Method **.toXml()** transfers current chart settings into XML string.
 This string contains all possible methods and parameters of the chart in XML format.

 {sample}WD\_Data\_from\_XML\_13{sample}